Are you getting enough sleep?

 Ideals and motivations tend to be deeply ingrained in individuals and organizations.

 When you’re assessing this element of burnout, you need to think carefully about how important it is to you to match your values with those of the organization.

 Also, consider whether the leaders in your company have shifted their values.
 Look around you and ask yourself: How do my boss, team, and organization make decisions and invest resources?

 Do I feel good about those underlying motivations?

 If you have strongly held values and those with influence in your organization differ from yours, you may need to look for a more congruent opportunity.

 It’s a multifaceted issue that requires a multifaceted solution.

-Before you quit, really think through what exactly is contributing to your burnout and attempt to make changes.
+Before you quit, think through what exactly contributes to your burnout and attempt to make changes.

 If you find that despite your best efforts, little has changed, then see if it makes sense to stay or if it’s time to leave.